KSDaemon/wampy.js/README.md

                        Callees that are (potentially) forwarded the call issued
              exclude_me: bool flag of potentially forwarding call to caller if he is registered as callee
-             disclose_me: bool flag of disclosure of Caller identity (WAMP session ID) to endpoints of a routed call }
+             disclose_me: bool flag of disclosure of Caller identity (WAMP session ID) to endpoints of a routed call
+             receive_progress: bool flag for receiving progressive results.
+In this case onSuccess function will be called every time on receiving result }

 ```javascript
 ws.call('server.time', null, function (data) { console.log('Server time is ' + d[0]); });